yuan-xy/libra-client/README.md

 # LibraClient  [![Build Status](https://travis-ci.org/yuan-xy/libra-client.svg?branch=master)](https://travis-ci.org/yuan-xy/libra-client) [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

 LibraClient is a collection of tools which allows you interact whith [Libra Network](http://libra.org) easily.
-It contains three tools that provide three ways to access Libra:
+It provides three ways to access Libra:

 1. `libra_shell`, an interactive shell program.
 It is compatible with official Libra client.
 For beginners, it lets you get started directly to try your first transaction with libra without requiring time-consuming downloads and compiles the huge entire Libra project source code.
 2. `libra`, a command line tool.
 It has a modern colorful text interface and its output is the standard json format.
 So, it can be integrated to any programming language easily.